Connecting Women in STEMM

 We’ve collated a list of organisations, initiatives, networks, speakers and other resources for women and girls in STEMM.

-Subscribe to our mailing list to keep up to date with the latest news, events and information about Women in STEMM.
+Join our Community to keep up to date with the latest news, opportunities, events and information about Women in STEMM.

 Engage with us on social media